Brendan Gallagher: Payback as Lions bare their teeth in New Zealand

 Canterbury didn’t bag a win, in fact the result seemed of little interest to them, but they did punch and kick Ray McLoughlin and Sandy Carmichael out of the tour and rearrange most of Mick Hipwell and Fergus Slattery’s front teeth.

 Coach James, having sniffed the wind, had decided at the last minute to withdraw John from the firing line and asked Gibson to move up to fly-half.
-They sat in the stands together and, during rare outbreaks of rugby, played particular interest in Canterbury's highly-rated, but sometimes ponderous, full-back Fergie McCormick who was considered a certain starter for the seven days later.
+They sat in the stands together and, during rare outbreaks of rugby, played particular interest in Canterbury’s highly-rated, but sometimes ponderous, full-back Fergie McCormick who was considered a certain starter for the All Blacks seven days later.

 The Battle of Canterbury has gone down in infamy but only hardened the Lions resolve.
 McLoughlin and Carmichael had reportedly been pencilled in as the Test props but so strongly did Ian McLauchlan and Sean Lynch perform when called upon that perhaps that was an incorrect assumption.